Materials-Consortia/OPTIMADE/optimade.md

     * `"ClNa"`
     * `"CCaO3"`
 * **Querying**:
-    * A filter that match an exactly given formula is `chemical_formula_reduced="H2NaO"`.
+    * A filter that matches an exactly given formula is `chemical_formula_reduced="H2NaO"`.

 ### <a name="h.6.2.6">6.2.6. chemical\_formula\_hill</a>

-* **Description**: The chemical formula for a structure as a string on (Hill form)[https://dx.doi.org/10.1021/ja02046a005] with element symbols followed by integer chemical proportion numbers.
+* **Description**: The chemical formula for a structure as a string on [Hill form](https://dx.doi.org/10.1021/ja02046a005) with element symbols followed by integer chemical proportion numbers.
+The proportion number is omitted if it is 1.
 * **Requirements/Conventions**:
     * The overall scale factor of the chemical proportions are chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.
-For example, if the structure is a repeating unit cell with four hydrogens and four oxygens that represents two hydroperoxide molecules, `chemical_formula_hill` is `H2O2` (i.e., not `HO`, nor `H4O4`).
+      For example, if the structure is a repeating unit cell with four hydrogens and four oxygens that represents two hydroperoxide molecules,
+      `chemical_formula_hill` is `H2O2` (i.e., not `HO`, nor `H4O4`).
     * If the chemical insight needed to ascribe a Hill formula to the system is not present, the property MUST be handled as unset.